 fastboot flash boot m-boot.img

 - Now flash the custom recovery.
-Issue the following command for that. “twrp.img” being the name of the recovery file.
+Issue the following command for that.
+Change the recovery file name to “twrp.img”.

 fastboot flash recovery twrp.img

-- Custom recovery will now be installed on your device.
-Now boot your phone into recovery mode.
+- Once TWRP is flashed on your Nexus 6P, boot your phone into recovery mode.
 You can do this by turning your device off and then press and hold volume down and power keys at the same time.
 Or simply issue the following command while the device is still plugged in:

 adb reboot recovery